ANRAR4/AutoBTD6/README.md

 # Supporting new collection events

 Supporting a new collection event only requires adding a `.png` image of the symbol on a map to the `images/<resolution>/collection_events` folder.
-Similar to the `images/<resolution>/collection_events/totem.png`.
+Similar to `images/<resolution>/collection_events/totem.png`.
 The collection event name will be the filename without `.png`.

 # Known issues